giancpl/IBEXHub-API-Test/Test_documentation.md

 Proper error handling and clearer documentation would enhance the overall usability of the API.

-## Generate onchain address

-This feature is implemented as method in the account class and takes as input the *accessToken*.
-Then you can call the function that performs a POST request to the endpoint (https://api-sandbox.poweredbyibex.io/onchain/address) to generate the onchain address for the account chosen.

-### Test result
-- 201 - Created: A new bitcoin on-chain address (P2WPKH) is successfully created.
-- 400 - Bad Request: The account is specified in an unexpected format.
-- 401 - Unauthorized: Invalid token provided.
-- 404 - Not Found: The specified account is not present in the list of available accounts.
-### Suggestions
-- The documentation contains a truncated sentence: "Funds will only show up after a transaction's status is...".
-This incomplete sentence needs clarification to properly explain when and how funds will appear in the new onchain address.
-- It would be an excellent implementation to be able to select the type of address to be generated, despite the fact that those currently present (P2WPKH) are the most common.

 ## Estimate fee required to send sats
 This feature is implemented in the utils file as a function easly named *estimate_fee*.